Festival O23

 Coral Dolphin

-Retelling of the Crusades, through the music of Monteverdi’s Tancredi e Clorinda, the virtuosity of human emotion, unexpectedly anticipating this global protest, and international summit on Israel’s military support of industry from institutions of power and leaders of the economic world.
+Recitation of the Crusades, through the music of Monteverdi’s Tancredi e Clorinda, the virtuosity of human emotion, unexpectedly anticipated a global protest, and an international summit on the military support of industry from institutions of power, and leaders of the economic world.
 In Sulayman’s Unholy Wars, Baroque and Middle Eastern folk music is alarmingly foreshadowing what would become known as, media in the age of Genocide.

-Opera Philadelphia presented a meditative experience on stage in 2023, set to this religious war period of the Crusades.
-Ultimately we are faced with this evil, and direct distortion of the institution of democracy in our own reality in 2024.
-The eruption of the apartheid state of Jerusalem threw us all in plain sight to the distinct stance of humanitarian activists against this Zionist naturalization into Palestine.
-The reluctance to speak out against the carnage, and granted this shed light on the Renaissance style of Monteverdi’s expressionism which describes the Festival O23, and World premiere at the Spoleto Festival 2022 that honorably staged what unexpectedly lead to this eruption of unequivocal brutality on Gaza.
-The baroque opera installation was an epic use of a minimal staging, (graphic projections, sand, buckets, rope, and water.)
+Opera Philadelphia presented a meditative experience on stage in 2023, set to religious conflict in the period of the Crusades.
+Ultimately we are faced with this beauty, and confession of the narrator of the story in their own reality.
+The eruption of the apartheid state of Jerusalem and the global stance of humanitarian activists against this Zionist naturalization into Palestine is startlingly real.
+The reluctance to speak out against the carnage, and this distance evoked by the Renaissance style of Monteverdi’s expressionism evokes in the Festival O23, Unholy Wars, its World premiere at the Spoleto Festival 2022, honorably staged this effervescent brutality in metaphor.
+The baroque installation was an epic use of a minimal staging, (graphic projections, sand, buckets, rope, and water.)

-With music composed by Mary Kouyoumdijan, influences of Middle Eastern folk music in the classical genre to intoxicating effect, and apprehension of the timeliness of Combat Tancredi e Clorinda.
-Sulayman brought forth a conceptual piece for the classical music category.
-Grammy nominated music by BEST CLASSICAL SOLO VOCAL ALBUM, Karim Sulayman narrates the faith of two lovers.
+Music composed by Mary Kouyoumdijan, influences of Middle Eastern folk music in the genre effectively interrupt, and apprehend the timeless story, Combat Tancredi e Clorinda.
+The direction of conceptualism in the classical music category deserves praise, and focuses on the relationship of the past, present, and future of humanity.
+Grammy nominated music by BEST CLASSICAL SOLO VOCAL ALBUM, Karim Sulayman narrates the twist of faith between lovers.

-Raha Mirzadegan and John Taylor Ward portrayed the relationship of a love crossed mix of faith.
-Sung in French, Arabic, and Italian depicted the complexity of the geographical, and site-specific culture of the Middle East.
+Raha Mirzadegan and John Taylor Ward portrayed the relationship of a love crossed in a mix of faith.
+Songs in French, Arabic, and Italian depicted the complexity of the geographical, and site-specificity in the Middle Eastern culture.

 “Flowers have appeared in our land”